 Traveling with an iPad Pro isn't new to me.
 I've used the previous iPad Pro as my main commuter computer and, before that, other iPads.
 They're great for quick reading, communicating, writing on a keyboard, and... for me, that's about it.

 The new iPad Pro, released in November 2018, is a story of impressive hardware and untapped potential: A device that still hasn't taken the final leap into being the "everything" computer for my needs.
 It has a great keyboard case, though it could use a trackpad.
 It's got a big, laptop-like screen.
 It's more portable -- and far more powerful -- than the last version.
 But it doesn't solve the final few things I need to make it a true laptop.
 Is the iPad Pro even the computer of my dreams?
 Not quite yet -- and not until the iPad version of iOS gets a fairly major overhaul.

-Welcome to the 2018 iPad Pro.
+Welcome to the 2018 iPad Pro: a half-step forward.

 |iPad Pro 11-inch (64GB)||$799||£769||AU$1,229|

 |iPad Pro 12.9-inch (64GB)||$999||£969||AU$1,529|